Alexander1022/panels-wallpapers/README.md

 ### Q: Aren't you stealing from artists by running this script?

-MKBSD accesses publicly available media through the Panels app's own API.
+This program accesses publicly available media through the Panels app's own API.
 It doesn't do anything shady or illegal.
 The real problem here is Panels and MKBHD's complete inability to provide a secure platform for the artists that they're ~~exploiting~~ working with.
-Any other app could have avoided the issues that make MKBSD possible had it been engineered competently.
+Any other app could have avoided the issues that make this app possible had it been engineered competently.